Jan. 6 takeaways: Subpoena for Trump, warnings for democracy

 CRIMINAL REFERRALS

-Cheney addressed one of the committee’s remaining questions at the beginning of the meeting, saying that the panel “may ultimately decide to make a series of criminal referrals to the Department of Justice.”
+Cheney addressed one of the committee’s remaining questions at the beginning of the meeting, saying the panel “may ultimately decide to make a series of criminal referrals to the Department of Justice.”
+At the end of the hearing, she mentioned the possibility again, saying it has “sufficient information to consider criminal referrals for multiple individuals.”

 Still, “we recognize that our role is not to make decisions regarding prosecution,” Cheney said.